gwu-libraries/sfm-ui/docs/credentials.rst

   For detailed instructions, see :ref:`twitter-credentials`.

+  You *must* provide a callback URL which is *http://<SFM hostname>/accounts/twitter/login/callback/*.
+  Note that this should be *http* not *https* even if you are using https.

+  Also, turn on *Enable Callback Locking* and *Allow this application to be used to Sign in with Twitter*.

   It is recommended to change the application permissions to read-only.
-You *must* provide a callback URL, but the URL you provide doesn't matter.

 Flickr
   Flickr credentials can be obtained from